HIGH & MIDDLE SCHOOL SAILING

 High school sailing competitions are sailed under the auspices of the Interscholastic Sailing Association.
 There are about 230 high school sailing teams across the country, sailing in regional regattas and eventually national events.
 The Mid-West Region (MidWest Inter Scholastic Sailing Association) hosts regattas in Traverse City, Chicago, Milwaukee and Detroit.

-Program Goals: The primary goals of the Sailing Team:
+Program Goals: The primary goals of the Sailing Team (in no particular order):

-3. Develop skills in boat handling and sailing for those who wish to compete
+Develop new skills in boat handling and sailing for those who wish to compete

 Fall & Spring Seasons - $480 per season.
 Dry suit rental fee of $100 (refundable deposit) $50 per sailor per season.
 Varsity / High School athletes will have dibs on suits, middle school will have based on availability